The Complete Dummy's Genetics Guide for Idiots, Part Three

 Cancer is simply uncontrolled cell division.
 You will remember from earlier in this series that as old cells age, they wear out and must be replaced.
 Cells replace themselves by dividing, which they do once per cell cycle.
 This process of cell division is normally tightly controlled; a cell must only be allowed to divide when appropriate, so most of the time the cell cycle is paused at one of several cell-cycle checkpoints.

-the cell cycle The cell cycle.
+The cell cycle.
 After a cell has divided, the daughter cell is either in G1, where the non-genetic cell contents are duplicated ready for the next cell division, or it exits the cell cycle by going into a non-duplicative state called G0.
 In S-phase, the chromosomes are duplicated ready for the next cell division.
 The cell performs quality checks on the duplicated genetic material in G2, making any needed repairs.
 Mitosis and cytokinesis are the actual processes of cell division (discussed previously).
 Note that G1, G2 and Mitosis all have checkpoints associated with them, which halt the cell cycle until various necessary processes have been carried out.

 This regulation of the cell cycle is controlled by genes called cell-cycle inhibitors, the most well-known of which is a tumour suppressor called p53.
 This protein works to repair damaged (mutated) DNA, and can also pause the cell cycle to allow damaged cells to be repaired or, failing this, initiate cell death in unrepairable cells.